kmwang123/cme211-notes/ExamReview.md

     Topic: Introduction to Object Oriented Programming (OOP) in Python

-    ## Announcements

-    * Deadline: by 5pm today you must have a GitHub account.
-If you have not created a GitHub account and sent us your account information, your homework 2 **will not** be graded.
-You can do this today and email the following to
-      <cme211-staff@lists.stanford.edu>:

-      * GitHub user name

-      * Stanford email address

-      * Email address you used to register on GitHub

     * Example to show good formatting of a Python program:
       <https://github.com/nwh/cme211-notes/blob/master/examples/ngrams/ngrams.py>